mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - :ref:`SNSPowderReduction <algm-SNSPowderReduction>` now check if previous container is created using the same method before reusing it.
 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` now update attached UB matrix with given lattice constants (optional).
 - :ref:`FilterPeaks <algm-FilterPeaks>` now can select banks in addition to filtering by values.
+- :ref:`FindPeaksMD <algm-FindPeaksMD>` has been modified to make use of the multiple goniometers add to :ref:`Run <mantid.api.Run>` and `goniometerIndex` add to MDEvents.

 :ref:`Release 6.1.0 <v6.1.0>`